SharePoint/sp-dev-docs/docs/general-development/sorting-search-results-in-sharepoint.md

 This article focuses on sorting search results programmatically.
-To learn how to sort search results using SharePoint Server 2013 query rules, see the following articles:
+To learn how to sort search results using SharePoint query rules, see the following articles: